 Lean Back And Heal Up

 A final note on the combat; learn to lean back.
 It’s another bit of tricky movement, but you only have to walk a few steps back and your enemy will probably stop in their tracks and wonder what you’re doing.
-Take this time to gather yourself; especially if you’re screen is pulsating, which means you’re a hit away from defeat.
+Take this time to gather yourself; especially if your screen is pulsating, which means you’re a hit away from defeat.
 Take a moment to let the effect subside then dive back in.
 Having the patience to heal up makes Golem a much more manageable game.

 Memorize The Map